 - We are truly dedicated to helping our workshop participants become better wildlife photographers.
 Our commitment to teaching goes deep and beyond our workshops.

-Do you have physical requirements for your workshops?
+Do you have physical requirements for your field workshops?

 Yes we do.
 On many other photography workshops people spend most of their time in a vehicle or in a hide and they often shoot from tripods or gimbal mounts on vehicles.
 We think that’s extremely limiting and the results are often telling.
 We try to do as much of our photography on the ground as possible.
 This means standing, kneeling, crouching, and even lying down and some walking.